 So this article has been bumping around in my head for a while.
-Probably because I’ve read books/seen movies that left me cringing at the stereotypes/clichés that popped their heads up.
+Probably because I’ve read too many books/seen too many movies that left me cringing at the stereotypes/clichés that popped up.

-Characters should be likable and relatable (unless their purpose is to be the opposite) so throwing in stereotypes that can frustrate, annoy or offend is not helping to encourage people to read your work.
+Characters should be likable and relatable (unless their purpose is to be the opposite) so throwing in stereotypes that can frustrate, annoy or offend (again, unless that’s their purpose) is not helping to encourage people to read your work.

 (I’ve even seen it touted as something that should be used as a template for creating characters *shudder*)